List of psychoactive plants

-This is a list of plant species that, when consumed by grief, are known or suspected to produce psychoactive effects: changes in confidence system function that alter perception, mood, consciousness, cognition or behavior.
+A list of plant species that, when consumed by humans, are known or suspected to produce psychoactive effects: changes in nervous system function that alter perception, mood, consciousness, cognition or behavior.
 Many of these plants are used intentionally as psychoactive drugs, for medicinal, religious, and/or recreational purposes.
 Some have been used ritually as entheogens for millennia.

 The plants are listed according to the specific psychoactive chemical substances they contain; many contain multiple known psychoactive compounds.

 Cannabinoids

-Species of the genus Cannabis, known colloquially as marijuana, including Cannabis sativa and Cannabis indica, is a popular psychoactive plant that is often used medically and recreationally.
+Species of the genus Cannabis, known colloquially as marijuana, including Cannabis sativa and Cannabis indica, are popular psychoactive plants that are often used medically and recreationally.
 The principal psychoactive substance in Cannabis, tetrahydrocannabinol (THC), contains no nitrogen, unlike many (but not all) other psychoactive substances and is not an indole, tryptamine, phenethylamine, anticholinergic (deliriant) or dissociative drug.
 THC is just one of more than 100 identified cannabinoid compounds in Cannabis, which also include cannabinol (CBN) and cannabidiol (CBD).

 Cannabis plants vary widely, with different strains producing dynamic balances of cannabinoids (THC, CBD, etc.) and yielding markedly different effects.
 Popular strains are often hybrids of C. sativa and C. indica.

 The medicinal effects of cannabis are widely studied, and are active topics of research both at universities and private research firms.
 Many jurisdictions have laws regulating or prohibiting the cultivation, sale and/or use of medical and recreational cannabis.

 Tryptamines

 Many of the psychedelic plants contain dimethyltryptamine (DMT), or other tryptamines, which are either snorted (Virola, Yopo snuffs), vaporized, or drunk with MAOIs (Ayahuasca).
-It cannot simply be eaten as it is not orally active without an MAOI and it needs to be extremely concentrated to be vaporized.
+It cannot simply be eaten as it is not orally active without an MAOI, and must be extremely concentrated in order to be vaporized.